sleepyzzzzzz/web-backend/README.md

 backend: https://yz166-final-backend.herokuapp.com

-(if link an Google Account, stub password entered in linking account is 111)
+(if a site user links an Google Account, stub password entered in linking account password is 111)